 What the researchers say

 Ads with emotional content tend to be more effective than ads with rational content.
 In particular, ads that trigger empathy and ads demonstrating a lot of creativity tend to be most compelling.

-Because of how the left and right side of the brain work, it’s more effective to place images on the left side of an ad and accompanying text on the right.
+Because of how the left and right sides of the brain work, it’s more effective to place images on the left side of an ad and accompanying text on the right.

 Kind of like repetition of a message increases our belief that it’s true (the illusory truth effect), repetition increases how much we like something.